bencompton/framework7-react/README.md

 ## Kitchen Sink

-Ensure that [gulp](https://www.npmjs.com/package/gulp) and [typings](https://www.npmjs.com/package/typings) are installed globally, then run the following:
+Ensure that [gulp](https://www.npmjs.com/package/gulp) is installed globally, then run the following:

 To build the framework itself: